UAlbanyArchives/aspacemigration/README.md

 * Step one was getting all of our EAD data reformatted so they would all easily import into ASpace.
 I wrote `importFix.py` to make duplicate copies of all of our EAD XML files while stripping out and cleaning any issues that I found would cause errors during import.
 An example issue was that ASpace didn't want extent units stored in an attribute like
 	`<extent unit="cubic ft.">21</extent>` Instead, it wanted `<extent>21 cubic ft.</extent>`

-* We has been using an internal semantic ID system, but we wanted to get rid of these and rely on the ASpace ref_IDs instead, so the script also removes all the @id attributes in <c01>, <c02>, etc.
+* We had been using an internal semantic ID system, but we wanted to get rid of these and rely on the ASpace ref_IDs instead, so the script also removes all the @id attributes in <c01>, <c02>, etc.

 * You can also fix these issues with a plugin that customized how ASpace imports the files.
 Alex Duryee has spoken on this at [SAA](https://github.com/alexduryee/saa-aspace-demo) and [elsewhere](https://github.com/alexduryee/beyondthebasics).
 I was already much more comfortable with Python and lxml, so this was faster for a one-off import process.